The importance of recognizing and overcoming organizational inefficiencies through performance metrics and continuous improvement efforts.

 4. Politicized: Failure due to severe internal conflicts and a toxic culture.

 Politicized companies are muddled in “trench warfare” inside the company, which strains resources and does not allow them to innovate anymore.

 Telltale Games, founded by former LucasArts employees in 2004, created narrative-driven video games that offered players the chance to shape the story as it unfolded — build-your-own-adventure role-playing brought to gaming instead of first-person shooters.
 Telltale was able to cultivate an impressive list of games based on beloved licenses, including The Walking Dead, Game of Thrones, Batman, Monkey Island, Sam & Max and more.

 Telltale's first years were a resounding success, which led to growth, external partnerships and multiple licensed properties.

 “We went from a small and scrappy team to kind of a giant studio full of 300-plus people,” says former Telltale programmer and designer Andrew Langley, who worked at the studio from 2008 to 2015.
 “You walk around the office, and you don’t really recognize anybody anymore.”

-Find out more about the Flowtrace free trial below.
+Find out more about the Flowtrace free account below.